-When considering becoming a licensed life and health insurance agent there are many things to consider.
+There are many things to consider after making the decision to obtain your life and health insurance license.
 Beginning a new career can be an incredibly exciting time, while it can also be daunting working in an unfamiliar industry.
 Here at mindhub.com, insurance education has been simplified through our 360 Training Insurance License Prep Courses and training materials.
 Some states also require a certain number of in-person training hours before you can sit for a state licensing exam.
 Below, we have outlined the general steps to becoming a successfully licensed insurance agent.

 Make sure your personality is a fit to perform the job & gain understanding of the requirements.
 Insurance agents hear "no" far more than they hear "yes."
 The financial growth and employment flexibilities are well worth the effort for those who can handle frequent rejection.
 Ask yourself a few questions:

 • Do I possess a strong personality?

 • Is a general knowledge and understanding of the life and health insurance industry something that I am willing to work to attain?

 If you answered yes to all of these questions, it’s safe to say you have what it takes to begin working your way into a new career as a Licensed Life and Health Insurance Agent.

 Insurance pre-licensing courses are a pre-requisite to sit for the exams offered by your state.
 Life & health insurance training classes online provide training geared to your state’s specific qualification guidelines, including a pre-exam, thoroughly preparing you for your state exam.
 360 Training’s life insurance preparation materials help deliver the knowledge needed to ensure confidence and comfort in your new role, while being able to work at your own pace and in the comfort of your home.